 Chattooga River (Oconee County) Pull-Off

-Retracing your steps to Mountain Rest, SC, you’ll take Chattooga Ridge Road to Long Creek Highway; the next destination is where Highway 76 crosses the Chattooga.
-Just before the river there is a 10-minute parking pull-off with room for about 6 cars, and a walkway that leads to an overlook of the Chattooga River and the bridge.
-If you would prefer a closer look at the river, park at the US Forest Service Chattooga River Access site across the way, though that will require a short walk.
+Retracing your route to Mountain Rest, SC, you’ll take Chattooga Ridge Road to Long Creek Highway.
+The next destination is where Highway 76 crosses the Chattooga.
+Just before the river is a 10-minute parking pull-off with room for about six cars and a walkway that leads to an overlook of the Chattooga River and the bridge.
+If you would prefer a closer look at the river, park at the US Forest Service Chattooga River Access site across the way.
+It will require a short walk.

 GPS Coordinates: 34.814151, -83.303892

-Pack that bag of gear & snacks, and hit the road this spring with the Kidding Around Greenville guide to scenic viewpoints and pull-offs.
-Make sure to tag us in your photo posts to let us know which scenic pull-offs and overlooks near Greenville, SC that you enjoyed most!
+Pack that bag of gear and snacks, and hit the road with the Kidding Around Greenville guide to scenic viewpoints and pull-offs.
+Be sure to tag us in your photo posts to let us know which scenic pull-offs and overlooks near Greenville you enjoyed most!

 Love a good nature-filled driving tour?